Electro707/open-smartwatch-light/README.md

 # Open-Smartwatch KiCAD files, Electro707's Fork
+# LORA branch

 Repo Electro707's fork of the Open-Smartwatch project.
-You should be in the `e707` branch.
+You should be in the `lora` branch.

 ## My Changes
 Here are some changes that I plan on doing to this design: